Give from Your Donor-Advised Fund

 Choose DAFpay Above

-Click the widget at the top of this page and select your fund administrator from the list.
+Click the widget at the top of this page and select your DAF sponsor from the list.
 Log in securely.

 2